-White House: Trump reversal of sanctions would be 'highly unusual'
+Conway wonders if Russian sanctions were intended to restrict Trump

 A senior Obama administration official acknowledged to reporters on Thursday that Trump could reverse the sanctions by executive order, but added, "I don't think it'd make a lot of sense."

-On Thursday, the Obama administration sanctioned six Russian individuals and five Russian entities, as well as ordering dozens of Russian diplomats to leave the country.
+On Thursday, the Obama administration sanctioned four Russian individuals and five Russian entities over the alleged election meddling as well as ordering dozens of Russian diplomats to leave the country.
 This is the first time the names of Russian officials involved in the hacking have become public on the sanctions list.

-"These actions follow repeated private and public warnings that we have issued to the Russian government and are a necessary and appropriate response to efforts to harm US interests in violation of established international norms of behavior," Obama said in a White House statement.

-Trump has not immediately weighed in on Thursday's announcement.
-But he said late Wednesday evening that Americans should "get on with our lives" when he was asked about the expected White House announcement.